QuineDot/rust-learning/src/dyn-trait-coercions.md

 [which we explore later.](dyn-safety.md#the-sized-constraints)

-There is one broad exception to the `Sized` limitation: coercing between forms of `dyn Trait` itself, which we look at immediately below.
+There is one broad exception to the `Sized` limitation: coercing between forms of `dyn Trait` itself, which we look at in the subsections immediately below.

 ## Discarding auto traits